agilepro/epiconsciousness/docs/Ontology/numbers-arent-real.md

 Christians have long claimed that universals exist because God exists. (slightly circular there)  William of Ockham — a very pious Christian I might add —  was credited with creating nominalism.
 Theistic philosophers have pilloried him for centuries.
 Some Christians call nominalism the _worst idea in all history_.\[[1](http://medievalmind.blogspot.com/2017/05/nominalism-worst-idea-ever.html),[2](https://www.patheos.com/blogs/rogereolson/2017/05/worst-idea-ever/),[3](https://en.wikipedia.org/wiki/Ideas_Have_Consequences)\] This is apparently a very emotional issue.
 I am hoping to find someone who can explain the reason they believe in realism without getting emotional.
 Since the explanation that symbols are associated with definitions is enough to explain all of human behavior, there is no reason to propose that there is a magic realm (i.e. God’s mind) where abstract objects exist.
 Using Occam’s Razor: there is no need to propose that universal are real since the world is perfectly well explained by a simpler explanation.

+## Representation in the Brain

+Consider the expression: "2 + 2"

+There is a concept of a 2, and a concept of addition.
+Those concepts are realized as real places in the brain.

+For example, the concept of [Jennifer Aniston](https://www.ynetnews.com/health_science/article/b1v5hrv0c) is represented as a pattern of connections in the brain.
+Concepts are not always a single neuron, and instead a pattern, but for ease of discussion lets call it a neuron.
+When that neuron is activated, you can be said to be thinking of Jennifer Aniston.
+This nerve functions as symbol that represents the actress.

+All concepts then are nerves that act as symbols that represent things.
+Your car, your house, your dog, etc.  Connections between these symbols in the brain allow you to associate things:  your dog nerve is connected to your house nerve, so when you think of your dog for any reason, there is a chance you will be reminded of the house.
+So concepts can be associated.

+Language then works by creating language level symbols (think: words) which refer to the concepts.
+Once again these symbol appear as patterns in the brain.
+The eyes see the printed numeral 2, and the circuitry that "recognizes" the 2 is connected to the nerve that represents the concept of 2.
+Therefor when you see a numeral 2, it activates the nerve that represents the concept of 2.
+Similarly for the written word "two" and for spoken equivalent.
+The language level symbols refer to the concept level symbol.

+What is special about the concept 2 is that it is a symbol, but there NOTHING that it refers to.
+It simply exists as a concept in the brain.

+Traditionally any symbol has two parts, the "name" and the "object it refers to".
+The idea that you can have a symbol, and the object is points to is null -- there is no object it refers to.
+It is a symbol in name only.
+That is why this is called "nominalism."

+So numbers are concepts, and all concepts are symbols, but the numbers are symbols that have no object they refer to.
+There are lots of such things: fictional characters (Harry Potter), the price of something ($4.99), an honorific title (Meistro), etc.

+The concept of 2 is a symbol with the name part only, but that is all you need.
+The name part gives us something to hang other properties on.
+For example 2 is one more than 1 is a property we "know" about the concept 2.
+We know that if we add 1+3 we get 5, yet another symbol which does not point to anything.
+Mathematics is then the a large collection of these symbols, along with some elaborate rules around how they relate to each other.

+Furthermore, the symbols allow us to talk to each other about the concepts.
+I can ask you "What is 2+2?" and that is a meaningful question, even though 2 does not actually exist.

+There is no need for an actual 2 that exist in the world.
+It is ONLY in your head.

 ## Summary